 Madison, WI 53707

 Adoptive parents have the right to request a fair hearing any time a Department of Family Services' decision affects their child’s adoption assistance benefits.
-Requests for reviews in Wyoming are made by contacting the Manager of the local Department of Family Services.
+Requests for reviews in Wyoming are made by contacting the Wyoming Department of Family Services.